jscott7/CSVComparer/README.md

 ## Directory comparison

-If the Reference and Candidate paths are directories you can compare multiple files.
+If the LHS and RHS paths are directories you can compare multiple files.
 If the files have different structures a configuration can be created that can define all comparisons.

 The FilePattern element is a Regex pattern that is used to determine the configuration.